chukwumaokere/GClone/README.md

 ## Set up SSH Key to upload (Mandatory)
 Follow this guide if you need assistance: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2
 ## Set up config
-Run `node setup e` or use text editor to edit `config.js`
+Run `npm run-script setup`, `node setup e` or use text editor to edit `config.js`
 ## Run
-`node gclone.js` or use something like `pm2` (http://pm2.keymetrics.io/), since the app needs to be constantly monitoring the directory, and it'll reboot if it fails.
+`node gclone` or use something like `pm2` (http://pm2.keymetrics.io/), since the app needs to be constantly monitoring the directory, and it'll reboot if it fails.
 ## Test
 It will output data to console.
 If using pm2, use `pm2 monit`, or just check your command line console for the outputs.